The Tanaka-Thomas's Vafa-Witten invariants via surface Deligne-Mumford stacks: Calculations

 If we consider the invariants $\vw$ by using weighted Euler characteristics by the Berhend function, then it is hoped that the invariants $\vw$ will be put into the Joyce-Song \cite{JS} wall crossing formula of changing stability conditions in the derived categories of coherent sheaves on $\widetilde{S}$ and $\sS$ in Diagram (\ref{eqn_diagram}) or the derived categories of coherent sheaves on the total spaces of the canonical line bundles Tot($K_{\widetilde{S}}$) and Tot($K_{\sS}$).
 We leave this as a future work.

 If $\sS$ is a quintic surface with other type of singularities rather than ADE singularities, for instance, Wahl singularities, then the minimal resolution of the coarse moduli space $S$ will not be crepant.
-It is more difficult in this case to compare with the Vafa-Witten invariants. \end{rmk}
+It is more difficult in this case to calculate the Vafa-Witten invariants. \end{rmk}